 - Vessels operating exclusively on the Great Lakes or on the inland waters of the US.
 Inland waters means those waters shoreward of the Boundary Line.

 Certain vessels and the credentialed personnel who operate them are considered compliant with STCW by virtue of their US license and are under no further obligation to STCW.
 These vessels are less than 200 GRT operating on a domestic Near Coastal voyage.
-“Near Coastal” is defined as those waters within 200 miles of the US shore and within the jurisdictional water of the US.
+“Near Coastal” is defined as those waters within 200 miles of the US shore and within the jurisdictional waters of the US.